2022 Fairview 55 Has Now Arrived!

 The back system is the main difference between the Fairview and Farpoint, with a shorter torso length and ergonomically shaped hip belt, shoulder harness and back panel.
 As with most female specific backpacks, the shoulder Yoke is narrower to provide a more comfortable fit for women.
 The hip belt, shoulder straps and back panel are all padded with Osprey’s die-cut spacer mesh, with cut out sections to help to increase air flow and aid ventilation.
 The padded foam is also covered with two layers of mesh material, which contribute to the backpack’s overall comfort and breathability.

-The Fairview is designed for women and comes in one size – WS/WM, which is suitable for a torso length of 38-53cm.
-I have a fairly long torso at 49cm, but the Fairview fit comfortably as my measurements were within WS/WM sizing.
+The Fairview is designed for women and comes in one size with a new adjustable torso length of 38-53cm.
 To measure your torso length, locate your C7 vertebrae (the knobbly bump at the base of your neck), then locate the iliac crest (the very top of your hip bones).
 Once you have located your C7 vertebrae and iliac crest measure the length between the two to get your torso length.
-The Fairview should be suitable for most women, but the Farpoint offers S/M (38-51cm) and M/L options (46-60cm) if the sizing of the Fairview isn’t quite right for you.
+The Fairview should be suitable for most women, but the Farpoint larger sizing if the Fairview isn’t quite right for you.